thereiswaldo/jeremywalsh.ca/_drafts/who-of-my-friends-is-the-best-go-karter.md

 #### Kart Scoring

-The karts were randomly assigned by the workers before each race, and most of us got to use a unique kart for each race, with most karts doing 3-4 races.
+The karts were randomly assigned by the staff before each race, and most of us got to use a unique kart for each race, with most karts doing 3-4 races.

 ![](/uploads/kart-numbers.png)